PhilLockett/Enigma3/README.md

 steps displayed on the command line.

 #### Default Settings
-The 'Default Settings' button returns all settings to the original values including clearing all the text boxes.
+The 'Default Settings' choice box allows pre-configured settings from the Luftwaffe Enigma key list number 649 to be selected.
+The details of these settings can be found [here](https://en.wikipedia.org/wiki/Enigma_machine#Details).

+Selecting one of these entries will override the: 'Wheel order' (rotor), 'Ring settings', 'Plugboard connections', 'Reconfigurable reflector wiring' and the 'Indicator groups' (using the first indicator group for the rotor offset).

 ## Points of interest
 This code has the following points of interest: